-- A choice of hosting options exist – our cloud, a private cloud, or within your own cloud.
+- A choice of hosting options exists – our cloud, a private cloud, or within your cloud.

 To find out more about our hosted spam service for MSPs, do not hesitate to download our MSP Program brochure.
-Alternatively, to discuss our competitive pricing strategies and aligned billing cycles, you are invited to speak with our MSP Program Director Conor Madden on +1 813 304 2544, who will also be able to provide more information about becoming a SpamTitan Certified Partner
+Alternatively, to discuss our competitive pricing strategies and aligned billing cycles, you are invited to speak with our sales team at +1 813 304 2544, who will also be able to provide more information about becoming a SpamTitan Certified Partner.

 Your Invitation to Try Our Cloud Spam Filter for Free

-Not all cloud based spam filtering is created equal.
-We believe the SpamTitan cloud based anti spam service provides you with highly effective filtering, it is easy to manage, and the service is provided at an extremely competitive price point.
+Not all cloud-based spam filtering is created equal.
+We believe the SpamTitan cloud-based anti-spam service provides you with highly effective filtering, it is easy to manage, and the service is provided at a highly competitive price point.

-If you would like to put our claim to the test, we invite you to take a free trial of SpamTitan Cloud in order to evaluate our cloud based anti spam service in your own environment.
+If you would like to put our claim to the test, we invite you to take a free trial of SpamTitan Cloud to evaluate our cloud-based anti-spam service in your environment.
 Starting your free trial takes minutes.
-Simply register for the free trial by entering your business email address, and details of how to redirect your MX record to our servers will be sent to you.
-Alternatively just give us a call and we will talk you through the process.
+Register for the free trial by entering your business email address, and details of redirecting your MX record to our servers will be sent to you.
+Alternatively, call us, and we will talk you through the process.

 What is sandboxing?

-A sandbox is a safe, isolated environment where email attachments can be subjected to deep analysis.
-If an email attachment is scanned by the AV engine and determined to be threat free, it is sent to the sandbox for further analysis.
-Sandboxing is important for identifying new malware threats that have yet to have their signatures added to the AV engines.
+Sandboxing is a process in which emails are sent to an isolated environment where they and their attachments can be subjected to deep analysis.
+If an email or attachment is scanned by the AV engine and determined to be threat-free, it is sent to the sandbox for further analysis.
+Sandboxing is essential for identifying new malware threats that have yet to have their signatures added to the AV engines.

 Why is DMARC Important?

-DMARC is validation system for email that provides protection against email spoofing.
-When an email is sent using a company’s domain, DMARC checks to make sure the sender is authorized to send emails from that domain.
+DMARC is essential because it is a validation system for email that protects against email spoofing.
+When an email is sent using a company’s domain, DMARC checks to ensure the sender is authorized to send emails from that domain.
 If the sender is authenticated, the email will be delivered.
 If not, the email will be blocked.
 DMARC can identify and block email impersonation attacks.

 Will a cloud-based anti-spam service block all spam and malicious emails?

-No spam filtering solution will block 100% of spam and malicious emails without also blocking some genuine messages.
-A good spam filter will block in excess of 99.9% of spam emails and 100% of known malware.
-Sandboxing is used to identify new malware that has not been seen before and machine learning mechanisms can identify new phishing threats.
+No cloud-based anti-spam service can block all spam and malicious emails because the nature of threats is constantly evolving.
+A good spam filter will block over 99.9% of spam emails and 100% of known malware.
+Sandboxing is used to identify new malware that has not been seen before, and machine learning mechanisms can identify new phishing threats.

-Why would I need to set different spam thresholds for different users?
+Why might I need to set different spam thresholds for other users?

 Does outbound email scanning protect against data theft?

-Outbound scanning can help to prevent data theft.
-SpamTitan allows you to tag certain data elements and block attempts by employees or threat actors who have compromised a mailbox from sending certain data to external email addresses.
-Rules can also be set to scan outbound email for malware and phishing emails.
-By setting these rules, you will prevent accidental and deliberate data leaks and protect against IP reputation damage.
+Outbound email scanning can protect against data theft via a data loss prevention capability.
+SpamTitan allows you to tag certain data elements and block attempts by employees or threat actors who have compromised a mailbox from sending labeled data to external email addresses.
+Rules can also be set to scan outbound emails for malware and phishing emails.
+By selecting these rules, you will prevent accidental and deliberate data leaks and protect against IP reputation damage.